 - Students cannot register for clinical courses until formally accepted into the program.

-- Nursing Leadership and Quality Leadership students are required to receive at least a B in all clinical/practicum courses required for the degree.
+- Nursing Management and Quality Leadership students are required to receive at least a B in all clinical/practicum courses required for the degree.
 Students who receive less than a B, including a B-, C+, C or lower in these courses, will have to repeat that course, will be placed on probation and cannot take any of the clinical practicum courses until they raise their grade in the applicable course to at least a B. They are also limited to six credits while on probation.

 - Student responsibilities: The graduate program is a demanding program in coursework, time, commitment and financial obligation.
 Due to these responsibilities for the program, students should seriously evaluate the impact that employment may have on their clinical performance and academic progress.